cmbuckley/slack-slash-trains/index.md

 DARWIN_TOKEN=darwintoken
 ```

-The station codes can be updated from [the National Rail website](https://www.nationalrail.co.uk/stations_destinations/48541.aspx).
+The station codes can be updated from [the National Rail website](https://www.nationalrail.co.uk/stations_destinations/48541.aspx) or running `npm run stations`.